snehalsaurabh/BasicWebDev/README.md

 # BasicWebDev
-This repository contains small scale web development projects that are solely made for the purpose of learning.
+This repository contains small scale web development projects and tutorial based implementations that are solely made for the purpose of learning.